Ventata/API/endpoints/billing.md

 Billing
 ============

-You can control your billing info from our API.
+You can control the billing info we use to charge you from our API.
 Things such as credit cards and billing addresses can be changed on the fly with a few API calls.

 To update billing do a POST instead of a PUT, we record every change to your billing info as a separate entity for account purposes.